 - b.
 Modify the DUMP\FILE\SYSTEMS parameter so that it contains all of the filesystems that you want backed up.
 You should include /dmf/home, /dmf/journals, and all of the user filesystems that are managed by DMF. - c.
-Change the ADMIN\EMAIL parameter to an appropriate address for your site.
-Right-click the DMF shield icon and select:
+Modify the DATABASE\COPIES parameter so that it specifies the directories in which you want to store copies of the DMF databases (see "Create the Filesystems that DMF Requires" on page 5).
+Right-click the daemon\tasks icon and select: